-Ocean Theme – A perfect way to fill your preschool curriculum with ocean creatures, sensory play, shells, sea stars, and more.
+Ocean Theme – A perfect way to fill your preschool curriculum with ocean creatures, sensory play, shells, sea stars, an ocean-themed sensory bin, and more.
 Have you seen the book Commotion in the Ocean?
 You can also tie this into your moon theme by discussing tides, currents, and other ocean phenomena.
 Play some fun ocean games, or if you need more ocean ideas, we have a sea of ideas in this ocean lesson plan in our store.

 Olympics Theme – The Olympics is fun because it only comes around every few years.
 Teaching kids about strength and determination can easily be done with an Olympics theme.
 It can also be fun to do a variety of sports activities!

 Opposites Theme – Opposites are all around us.
 Happy and sad, high and low, hot and cold, loud and quiet.
 This preschool theme can bring lots of fun and learning!

 Outer Space Theme – There are so many ways outer space can be a ‘blast’.
 Stars, moons, and planets are just some of the miraculous things you can teach kids about space.
 Make a night sky sensory bin for some themed sensory play!
 You can incorporate math by using these space-themed number writing practice cards, making a rocket ship out of a cardboard box, or doing constellation activities.
 If you’re in need of an entire space lesson plan, we’ve got you covered in our store.

 Owls Theme – Whoo!
 Whoo!
 You could touch on the basics of a bird’s life or use it as a tie-in to a different theme, like desert animals or birds.
 This is a great time to introduce the classic Owl Moon!